ddbase3/MediaFoundation/README.md

 ## Architecture Principles

-MediaApi is designed to be:
+MediaFoundation is designed to be:

 * **Modular:** Each media type can be developed, deployed, and extended independently.
 * **Consistent:** Unified API patterns for all media operations.